Dear You: Reception

 Reviewers were appreciative of the album's lyrics and Schwartzenbauch's vocals.
 Mazer called it a "poetic masterpiece, with Blake crafting emotional songs, allowing the music's energy to feed off the intensity of the lyrics", while Mauger wrote that the majority of the "decipherable songs have a point to make, and do it effectively".
 Brian Howe of The Fanzine viewed it as a "vibrant, realized mature album" that showcases "rather ingenious wordplay", while Sinclair said the "literate lyrics" made them the "thinking person's Green Day".
 Goff thought that it quickly descends into "territory that has drawn a lot of fire over the years: lovelorn self-deprecation", and Sebela thought the words "strain[ed] for depth in pursuit of the album's overall sad-sack mood".
 Punknews.org staff member Johnathon1069 said the lyrical style change was "too dramatic" for him, comparing it to a person at a party "looking out at the scene through somewhat jaded eyes".
 Beets, meanwhile, said that while some of the "privileged, post-grad prose drips with excess quirk and irony, it rises far and away above the 'intellectual intercourse' passed off as deep by whiners" such as Alanis Morissette.
 Julie Gerstein of Punk Planet noted that it was "filled with Schwartzenbauch's raspy, sad vocals and charged, emotional (but not emo) lyrics, Dear You encapsulates the hurt and cynicism of a break-up like nothing else".
-Mauger said the band's previous strength was Schwartzenbauch’s "ragged I-just-swallowed-glass voice", but on here, it sounds like it was given the same treatment" as his guitar tone.
+Mauger said the band's previous strength was Schwartzenbauch's "ragged I-just-swallowed-glass voice, but on here, it sounds like it was given the same treatment" as his guitar tone.
 Joe Gross of Spin wrote that when the album was released, Schwarzenbach's "smoothed-out vocals" came across as a "naked bid for KROQ airplay.
 Today, it just sounds like he's trying to trade the basement for the big tent without embarrassing himself".

 Upon release, Dear You peaked at number 22 on the Billboard Heatseekers Albums chart.
-By 2002, it had sold 40,000 copies in the US.
-Fellow artist Cali Dewitt, who worked at Geffen, said everyone at the label was enthusiastic about the album.
+It fell under sales estimates, selling 20,000 copies, and saw the label plan to drop the band, until they broke up instead.
+As of 2002, sales figures stood at 40,000 copies in the U.S. Fellow artist Cali Dewitt, who worked at Geffen, said everyone at the label was enthusiastic about the album.
 However, when it did not become a commercial success, it "took like less than a week until everyone in the company never uttered their name again".
-The album was being sold for $16.99; Pfahler recounted in a 2002 interview: "I'm not saying that [price] fucked up our sales, but it certainly didn't help".
-Soundthesirens founder Billy Ho highlighted four other punk releases from the era that similarly had little success like Dear You: Nothing Sacred (1996) by Hog, Feel Lucky Punk by Klover, Clumsy (1994) by Samiam and Waterdog (1995) by Waterdog.
+The album was being sold for $16.99; Pfahler recounted in a 2002 interview, "I'm not saying that [price] fucked up our sales, but it certainly didn't help".
+Soundthesirens founder Billy Ho highlighted four other punk releases from the era that similarly had little success: Nothing Sacred (1996) by Hog; Feel Lucky Punk (1995) by Klover; Clumsy (1994) by Samiam; and Waterdog (1995) by Waterdog.
 Ho attributed the lack of success for Dear You to it being tonally removed from their past releases.